danielnuriyev/danielnuriyev.github.io/README.md

 **Why you are here**

-You have read so far because you (the Observer) have not been overweighed.
+You have read so far because one of your (the Observer's, the soul's) core features is to express yourself.